 While sinus infections are generally one-off conditions with a definite beginning and end, an allergy attack can be nothing but constant struggle.
 Allergy responses and allergy rash will look very similar to a sinus infection or the common cold, although the cause of infection is completely different.

 When you’re suffering from allergies what you’re actually experiencing is an allergic reaction to some environmental condition.
 The most common causes of aggravated allergies are pollen, dust, and dander.

 Allergies generally do not cause a swollen nose.
 However, the constant blowing or rubbing of your nose can cause exterior swelling.
 You may also experience swelling on the inside that makes you feel as if you are trying to breathe through a straw.

 There are several ways to treat allergies and alleviate your symptoms.
 The most effective — while not usually the easiest — is to either remove the allergen from your area or remove yourself from the area of the allergen.
 If your allergies are caused by pet dander, you can reduce your symptoms by removing pets from your space or avoiding areas where you might find animals, such as the park, a pet store or the homes of pet owners.
-On the other hand, if your allergies are caused by pollen, staying indoors and vacuuming regularly can help.
+On the other hand, if your allergies are comes by pollen, staying indoors and vacuuming regularly can help.